gmcmacran/microsoftLTR/README.md

 XE-NDCG is a leap forward because it provides a clear mathematical framework, is convex and is differentiable.
 These properties lead to improvements in rank statistics, easier optimization during training, and improved robustness to mislabeled data.
+This is the loss function used in this project.